aws-samples/micro-mlops/README.md

 ## Micro-MLOps

-This code base is target to the blog <under review and will be done in 2 weeks>
+The repo contains a set of example code for demo a light-weight MLOps solution base on GitLab-CI.

-## Security
+And this sample code is corresponding to the blog <under review and will be done in 2 weeks>

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+For detail information, please refer to the blog.

 ## License